lostintime/node-typematcher/README.md

 TypeMatcher library contains 2 main components:

-  * type matchers - functions to check values type
+  * type matchers - functions to check value matches a type
   * matching dsl - constructs to match required type for given input

 `TypeMatcher` is only an alias for a function returning `true` if its argument type matches: